kjac/FormEditor/Tutorials/QuickStart.md

 Now go build a form on one of your pages and publish it.
 If everything goes according to plan, you should now have a fully functional form on your page.

 **TODO: picture**

+## About the form rendering
+Form Editor ships with several rendering options out of the box, and you can also build your own from scratch.
+In this tutorial we have used the simplest one, the *NoScript* rendering.
+You can read more about the different rendering options [here](../Docs/render.md).

 ## Sample template
 Just in case you need it, here's a complete template that includes all of the above mentioned rendering.